JPMorgan Chase & Co. (NYSE:JPM) is Abbot Financial Management Inc.’s 4th Largest Position

 Shares of NYSE:JPM traded up $1.30 during trading on Friday, reaching $163.05.
 The company had a trading volume of 8,780,185 shares, compared to its average volume of 9,442,079.
 The company has a market cap of $487.22 billion, a price-to-earnings ratio of 10.88, a price-to-earnings-growth ratio of 2.32 and a beta of 1.19.
 The company has a debt-to-equity ratio of 1.18, a current ratio of 0.85 and a quick ratio of 0.85.
 The firm’s fifty day moving average price is $154.76.
 JPMorgan Chase & Co. has a fifty-two week low of $91.38 and a fifty-two week high of $167.44.

 Several equities analysts have recently issued reports on JPM shares.
+Atlantic Securities reiterated a “neutral” rating and issued a $150.00 price objective on shares of JPMorgan Chase & Co. in a research note on Monday, May 3rd.
+The Goldman Sachs Group set a $182.00 price objective on JPMorgan Chase & Co. and gave the company a “buy” rating in a research note on Friday, June 25th.
+BMO Capital Markets lifted their price objective on JPMorgan Chase & Co. from $136.00 to $141.00 and gave the company a “market perform” rating in a research note on Wednesday, July 14th.
 Zacks Investment Research cut JPMorgan Chase & Co. from a “buy” rating to a “hold” rating and set a $173.00 price objective for the company. in a research note on Wednesday, June 9th.
-Credit Suisse Group set a $177.00 price objective on JPMorgan Chase & Co. in a research note on Monday, August 23rd.
-Barclays set a $187.00 price objective on JPMorgan Chase & Co. in a research note on Wednesday, July 14th.
-Atlantic Securities reiterated a “neutral” rating and issued a $150.00 price objective on shares of JPMorgan Chase & Co. in a research note on Monday, May 3rd.
-Finally, Morgan Stanley raised their target price on JPMorgan Chase & Co. from $150.00 to $166.00 and gave the stock an “underweight” rating in a research report on Thursday, July 29th.
+Finally, Wells Fargo & Company raised their target price on JPMorgan Chase & Co. from $195.00 to $200.00 and gave the stock an “overweight” rating in a research report on Tuesday, June 8th.
 One investment analyst has rated the stock with a sell rating, six have issued a hold rating and twelve have given a buy rating to the stock.
 The company currently has a consensus rating of “Buy” and a consensus price target of $167.06.

 JPMorgan Chase & Co.
 Profile